 - Assessing surface water quality conditions and attainment of existing and designated uses as defined in the SWQS

-- Protecting high quality waters and developing plans to restore impaired surface waters
+- Protecting high-quality waters and developing plans to restore impaired surface waters

-Additional Resources for Development of Standards and Criteria
+Additional Resources for Surface Water Quality Standards

-Additional Resources for Surface-Water Monitoring
+Additional Resources for Surface Water Quality Monitoring

-Development of Total Maximum Daily Loads (TMDLs)
+Total Maximum Daily Loads

-The TMDL Section analyzes surface water data, develops land use and water quality models, and performs technical analyses to determine the maximum amount of any pollutant that can be discharged to surface water and still meet water quality standards (TMDL development).
+The Total Maximum Daily Load (TMDL) Section analyzes surface water data, develops land use and water quality models, and performs technical analyses to determine the maximum amount of any pollutant that can be discharged to surface water and still meet water quality standards (TMDL development).
 TMDLs are required under Section 303(d) of the CWA for waterbodies that are not meeting designated uses, also referred to as Category 5 Impaired waters.
 Program tasks include the identification and quantification of all discharges to surface waters and the development of implementation plans to manage those discharges.
 As part of TMDL development, WPP conducts public meetings and responds to comments, revises the TMDLs as necessary, and submits the plans to EPA for approval.